Integrating domain knowledge: using hierarchies to improve deep classifiers: Method

 A hyponymy relation $h \in S \times S$ over the classes, which can be interpreted as directed edges in the graph, is also given.
 For example, $(s,s')\in h$ means that $s'$ is a hyperonym of $s$, or $s$ is a hyponym of $s'$, meaning $s$ \textbf{is-a} $s'$.
 In general, the \textbf{is-a} relation is transitive.
 However, WordNet only models direct relationships between classes to keep the graph manageable and to represent different levels of abstraction as graph distances.
 The relation is also irreflexive and asymmetric.

 For the following section, we assume that $W$ is a \glsfirst{dag}.
 However, the WordNet graph is commonly reduced to a tree, for example by using a voting algorithm \cite{Torralba2008Tiny} or selecting task-specific subsets that are trees \cite{Deng2009ImageNet}.
-The supplementary material outlines such a procedure.
-In this paper, we work on the \gls{dag} directly with no modifications needed.
+In this paper, we work on the \gls{dag} directly.